-Courses Required for the Minor ^{1,2,3}
+Courses Required for the Minor

 credit hrs.
-Complet
+Completed

 Required Courses: 12

 SPAN U309: Advanced Spanish Language I 3

 SPAN U311: Introduction to Translation 3

 SPAN U312: Introduction to Interpreting 3

 ENGL U252: Understanding English Grammar 3

 One of the following: 3

 SPAN U499: Internship

-Up to two courses (6 credit hours) may be used to satisfy requirements of both the minor and general education and/or the minor and the Spanish major.
-Minimum grade of C is required for all coursework.
-All 300-level Spanish courses require SPANU202 or exemption by placement test as a prerequisite.
+ENGL U318: Writing in Digital Environments ENGL U345: Topics in Professional Writing ENGL U371: Grant Writing One of the following: Any additional upper-division Spanish course, 300-level or higher .
+10 s Required 18 lotal Hours 1 Up to two courses (6 credit hours) may be used to satisfy requirements of both the minor and general education and/or the minor and the Spanish major.
+2 Minimum grade of C is required for all coursework.
+3 All 300-level Spanish courses require SPAN U202 or exemption by placement test as a prerequisite.

-Total Hours s Required 18

-Any additional upper-division Spanish course, 300-level or higher 3

-One of the following:

-ENGL U371: Grant Writing

-ENGL U345: Topics in Professional Writing

-ENGL U318: Writing in Digital Environments

-ENGL U245: Business Writing